THE LIBRARY IS OPEN SATURDAYS FROM 10:00 A.M.-5:00 P.M.

 THE LIBRARY WILL BE CLOSED WEDNESDAY, NOVEMBER 23, AT 5:00 P.M.
 AND ALL DAY THURSDAY, NOVEMBER 24, THROUGH SUNDAY, NOVEMBER 27, FOR THE THANKSGIVING HOLIDAY.

 CHECK OUT AN EREADER AT THE LIBRARY

 Thanks to funding from a grant from the Randolph J. and Estelle M. Dorn Foundation, we are proud to offer an eReader lending program to Sandusky Library cardholders.
+Twenty four Barnes and Noble NOOK eReaders have been purchased and are preloaded with 28 eBooks (from The New York Times Best Seller List: Adult Fiction, Adult Nonfiction, and Young Adult, as well as eBooks that correspond with the Library’s ongoing book discussions).
 The eReaders can be checked out for ten days.
+Sandusky Library is the fourth library in the CLEVNET system to offer eReader lending.
 To borrow an eReader or for more information, stop by the Library’s Reader’s Advisory Desk or call 419-625-3834.

 LIBRARY CALENDAR OF EVENTS